FactomProject/factom-docs/cli/includes/_run ff.md

 Once you are synced, in a new Terminal window browse (cd) to the location of your FF installation as you did above (Mac and Windows only).

 <aside class="warning"><br>
 There are two options now, one for people who have run Factom Genesis (FG), our previous software release, and one for people who haven't.
-The former ha to import their old FG wallet file; the latter doesn't.
+The former has to import their old FG wallet file; the latter doesn't.
 Choose the next step accordingly.
 </aside>

 ### If you have used FG